-§2.0 The Candidate Endorsement process begins with the development of a candidate questionnaire by an Ad Hoc Committee of the SFDCCC.
-The candidate questionnaires are sent to all registered Democratic candidates and marked with a clearly defined return deadline.
-To be considered for endorsement, candidates need to complete the questionnaire and send it to the Ad Hoc Committee prior to the deadline.
-After reviewing the questionnaires, the Ad Hoc Committee determines which candidates are selected for interviews before the full SFDCCC.
-Each member of the SFDCCC have access of the candidate questionnaire from each candidate that is scheduled for an interview appointment.
+§2.0 The Candidate Endorsement process begins with the development of a candidate questionnaire by a Special Committee of the SFDCCC.
+The candidate questionnaires are sent to all registered Democratic candidates and marked with a clearly defined return deadline of no less than three business days.
+To be considered for endorsement, candidates need to complete the questionnaire and send it to the Special Committee prior to the deadline.
+After reviewing the questionnaires, the Special Committee determines which candidates are selected for interviews before the full SFDCCC.
+Each member of the SFDCCC has access to the candidate questionnaire from each candidate that is scheduled for an interview appointment.

 §3.0 The interview process permits each candidate to make a brief statement and answer questions from SFDCCC members.
-The time allotted for each candidate will be determined by the number of candidates and the office being sought.
-This will vary according to each election cycle.
-An example of times allotted is:
+The interview process will be timed and each member will get no more than 45 seconds to ask each question.
+Member questions will count against the time allocated for each interview.
+The time allotted for each candidate is at the discretion of the Special Committee Chair.
+Examples of allotted time are below, but are not binding:

-Candidates for Mayor - 15 minutes, Candidates for Board of Supervisors - 10 minutes, Candidates for College Board - 8 minutes, Candidates for School Board - 8 minutes, and All other Candidates - 5 minutes.
+Candidates for Mayor - 15 minutes,

+Candidates for Board of Supervisors - 10 minutes,

+Candidates for College Board - 8 minutes,

+Candidates for School Board - 8 minutes, and

+All other Candidates - 5 minutes.

-§4.0 In the candidate endorsement procedure the votes of all SFDCCC members are recorded and are a matter of public record.
+§4.0 In the candidate endorsement procedure the votes of all SFDCCC members are recorded in the minutes of the endorsement meeting.
 Refer to the Bylaws for the voting process itself.